 Choose Rabbi Rappaport for a Perfect Circumcision Experience!

 Rabbi Rappaport is more than ready to use his expert Mohel training and celebrate your son’s Bris Milah on Shabbat!
 Unparalleled training and mastery of the circumcision field recommend him as the optimal Mohel choice for Bris Milah ceremonies in the MD/DC/VA area and beyond.
 Thousands of successful circumcisions and grateful families helped build Rabbi Rappaport’s expert Mohel reputation!
 So don’t hesitate to contact Rabbi Rappaport and allow him to support your newborn baby in enjoying a perfect experience in the quickest, most painless, and precise way!
+We also invite you to read or write a review of your experience with Rabbi Rappaport!

 “Having Rabbi Rappaport perform our son’s circumcision was a wonderful blessing.
 Not only did he demonstrate utmost professionalism in his surgical skill, his words and actions showed a genuine care for our son and family.
 Given our experience with Rabbi Rappaport, there is no doubt in our mind that we made the right decision to avoid having the circumcision performed by a medical doctor.
 We cannot recommend him highly enough.” – Branden & Gina Schroeder Crownsville, MD.